Dani Ceballos: Arsenal re-sign Real Madrid midfielder on loan

 Arsenal have now confirmed the midfielder will return to the club on loan and head coach Mikel Arteta is pleased to have re-signed the Spain international, who made 37 appearances for the Gunners last season.

-"Dani was an integral part of our team last season and finished the season in excellent form," said Arteta.
+"Dani was an integral part of our team last season and finished the season in excellent form," Arteta said.

 "I love Dani's passion and commitment and he's a highly skilful player.
 We're all delighted to welcome him back and we look forward to seeing him pick up where he left off."